Bonny Downs Abbey

 Bonny Downs Abbey will be an intentional community committed to sharing life and enabling people to flourish – both residents and those in the surrounding community.

 The Abbey will be a hub for the existing partnership between Bonny Downs Baptist Church, Bonny Downs Community Association (BDCA) and NEWway Project, an established charity that provides care, support and accommodation to those who find themselves homeless in our borough.
 This new development will be an expression of the sense of community which already exists around the building.
-The ‘resident’ and ‘scattered’ community will share in regular meals, daily prayer, and serving on a management committee.
+The ‘resident’ and‘scattered’ community will share in regular meals, daily prayer, and serving on a management committee.
 Governance will be modelled on participation and inclusion.

 Bonny Downs Baptist Church is pioneering this innovative use of the church site to meet the needs of the neighbourhood it has been committed to for over 100 years already.
 Through founding BDCA it has helped to revitalise four local venues and launch activities and services that benefit 1000s of local people across the generations each year.
-Growing from this, NEWway has developed a holistic model of support for people experiencing homelessness.
-This new building will continue to embody our commitment to do life together in this place.
+Growing from this, NEWway has developed a holistic model

 Our vision reflects Hebrew Scripture: Isaiah 58:12